abhishek9sharma/pydownloader/README.md

         -- pydownloader/resourcedownloader/Logs

-8. In order to execute the testcases run the following command from command prompt
+8. In order to execute the testcases run the following command from command prompt.
+Before this please make sure to *activate* the *virtual environments* as         shown in *Step 3* or *Step 4*

         -- Windows  : pytest
         -- Linux    : pytest